 If you'd like a PDF version of this page, simply click Active Recall PDF

-The Wikipedia article on Active Recall gives this insightful example: 'Reading a text about George Washington, with no further action, is a passive review.
-Answering the question "Who was the first US President?" is active recall’.
+The Wikipedia article on Active Recall provides a clear example: 'Reading about George Washington without further action is passive review, whereas answering the question "Who was the first US President?" is active recall.'

 Terms like 'cramming' and 'swotting' are ingrained in student vocabulary, but the belief that more hours lead to better results is a misconception.
 Quality of revision outweighs duration; thoughtful engagement surpasses passive reading or listening.

 While Active Recall is praised in education, getting students actively engaged is challenging.
 Traditional methods often resort to Passive Review due to practical limitations.

 Reading, listening, and watching are valuable revision tools, but Active Recall, especially through quizzes, proves to be the most effective path to examination success.